dustinpfister/blog_posts/_posts/threejs-examples-basic-framework.md

 ## A Basic threejs framework example and what to know first

-I will not be getting into the [very basics of threejs](/2018/04/04/threejs-getting-started/) and javaScript in general here of course.
-This post is on a topic of interest when it comes to having at least some working knowledge of javaScript in general, as well as using threejs.
+I will not be getting into the [very basics of threejs](/2018/04/04/threejs-getting-started/) and javaScript in general here.
+The content of this post is about something that might come up for someone that has at least a fair amount of experience with client side web development and making use with threejs as part of an over all project of some kind.
 However in this section I think I should go over at least some things that should be understood before reading the rest of the content of this post.

 ### What is a framework to begin with anyway?